 Fiscal Year - a one year period that the City used for accounting purposes and preparing financial report.
 The fiscal year for the City begins on July 1 of every year and ends on June 30.
-The City issues its annual financial reports by December 31 of every year.
+The City issues its annual financial reports at the end of each calendar year.